wesley-ruede/Android/README.md

 11/08/19 -- Syntatx wise the code works.
 I have implemented the code that is needed for a sucessfull download of the image for the most part.
 I know some of it is still broken.
 I still have a bit more work to do until I can move forward.

 11/11/19 -- The structures are correct and I have enhanced the code for catching errors.
 The project builds and I get an uploading  dialogue.
 I had one error and worked through it.
 Things are looking good just need to get everything in order and I'll be able to move on.

+02/05/20 -- LoginLogout is broken.
+People can still create an account with email or login but, you cannot save to the cloud storage.
+The process is broken and not working for the current version of Android and the projet has been abandoned.
+I've since released QuizApp, Trivia, ActivtyLifeCycle, Parse, and I'll be releasing a new project soon.
+There are new README's all through out and there is a restructure in the works to clean up the repo.
+I'll be coming back around for FireStore in the future.